-- 1. Install the IR board and two mounting screws.
+- 1. Install the IR board and two mounting screws onto its mounting bracket.

 - 2. Connect the IR cable to the IR board connector.

 - 3. Replace the lower EMI shield.

 - 4. Replace the front bezel.

 - 5. Replace the access door.

 AirPort Extreme Card